-A judging committee comprised of faculty, students, staff and librarians will select 3 prizes:
+A judging committee comprised of Giovale Library librarians will select two winners:

-View the Award Rubric and reflection tips below to understand how submissions are judged.
+View the award rubric and application information below to understand how submissions are judged.

 To be eligible for the Giovale Library Undergraduate Research Award you must: